e271828e/Flight.jl/docs/notes/design/framework_spec.md

-prior is therefore an honest observation of a settled boundary, which is what makes the θ = 0 discriminator ([§8.4][s8-4]) conclusive: the [frame-top drain](#g-drain) is the sole possible source of disagreement between the prior and the probed left end.
+prior is therefore an honest observation of a settled boundary, which is what makes the θ = 0 discriminator ([§8.4][s8-4]) conclusive: the [frame-top drain](#g-drain) is the sole possible source of disagreement between the prior and the left-end trial evaluation.

 All three registers are detection bookkeeping, not model memory.
 They are correctly *not* in any state store — not captured, not traced, reconstructed